 Parenting classes for parents of children of all ages who need to develop empathy for children's experiences and a thorough understanding of age-appropriate behaviors.
 No eligibility requirement or referral required.
 Available from CARE of SE Michigan, (586) 541-2273. or visit their website at www.careofsem.com

-Parenting Young Children is designed for parents with children 5 years of age and under and focuses on temperament, stages of development, expectations and age appropriate behavior.
+Parenting classes for parents with children 4 years of age and under (“1234 Parents! “) focus on temperament, stages of development, expectations, and age appropriate behavior.
 Call for fees and class schedule.
-The book Parenting Young Children by Dinkmeyer and McKay is required and available at local bookstores and CARE.
+The book is included; and in most locations, child care.
 The classes are two hours a week for four weeks.
 Any parent who receives a Certificate of Completion at the last session will also receive a $20 gas card.
-Available from From CARE of Southeastern Michigan – Community Programs, (586) 541-0033. www.careofsem.com.
+Available from From CARE of Southeastern Michigan – Community Programs, (586) 541-2273. www.careofsem.com

-Parenting School-Aged Children is designed for parents of children aged 5 -12 (“Active Parenting 4th Edition”) focuses on communication and discipline skills as well as new emphasis on the hot topics of School Success and Alcohol, Tobacco, and other drugs.
+Parenting classes for parents of children aged 5 -12 (“Active Parenting 4th Edition”) focuses on communication and discipline skills as well as new emphasis on the hot topics of School Success and Alcohol, Tobacco, and other drugs.
 Call for fees and class schedule.
-The book The Parents Handbook by Dinkmeyer and McKay is required and available at local bookstores and CARE.
-The classes are two hours a week for 8 weeks.
-Available from Active Parenting 4th Edition from CARE of Southeastern Michigan – Community Programs, (586) 541-0033 0033. www.careofsem.com
+The books, Active Parenting 4th Edition Parent Guide and Workbook Combo, is required and available at CARE.
+The classes are two hours a week for six weeks.
+Available from Active Parenting 4th Edition from CARE of Southeastern Michigan – Community Programs, (586) 541-2273. www.careofsem.com

 An in-home parent education program for pregnant mothers and families who have children ages 0-5.
 This program provides intensive case management services (i.e. resource referrals, service coordination, transportation, etc.) to participants.
 Available from the Supportive Opportunities program at CARE of SE Michigan, (586) 541-2273. www.careofsem.com.